iVariable/Backbone.actAs.Paginatable/README.md

 # Getting started

 No special requirements for frontend.
-Tested on Backbone v0.9.2
+Tested on Backbone v0.9.2 and >v0.9.9 (see https://github.com/documentcloud/backbone/pull/1951)

+IMPORTANT!
+Backbone v0.9.9 is not fully supported because of parse issue(https://github.com/documentcloud/backbone/pull/1951).
+Use older or edge version of backbone instead of 0.9.9.

 As for the backend you need to pass special "X-Pagination-Total-Results" header with total number of models in your set if you want to use paginationInfo() method.